frePPLe/frepple/doc/installation-guide/upgrading.rst

    You're not going to start without a proper backup of the previous installation, are you?
-We strongly recommend you start off with a backup of a) all PostgreSQL databases and b) the configuration file djangosettings.py.
+We strongly recommend you start off with a backup of a) all PostgreSQL databases and b) the configuration file /etc/frepple/djangosettings.py.

 #. **Upgrade the PostgreSQL database**

    FrePPLe requires 12 or higher.
 If you're on an older version, upgrading your PostgreSQL database is the first step.

-   Note: When running on Windows, the migration process described here assumes that you are NOT using the embedded PostgreSQL database.
-Migrating data between different PostgreSQL installations is possible but requires additional steps.

 #. **Install the new python package dependencies**